 Additionally, research shows that Biological Industries’ MSC NutriStem XF culture system efficiently supports the initial isolation and optimal expansion of hMSC from various sources, as demonstrated by Dr. Genser-Nir, et al., in the article, “A Xeno-Free Culture System for hMSC from Various Sources Suitable for Initial Isolation and Expansion Toward Clinical Applications”

-Biological Industries Submits A Drug Master File (DMF) for MSC NutriStem® Products
+Drug Master File (DMF) for MSC NutriStem®

-In late 2015, Biological Industries (BI) submitted a Drug Master File (DMF) to the U.S. Food and Drug Administration (FDA) for purposes of moving its MSC NutriStem XF Basal and Supplement toward being certified for clinical applications.
+In 2015, Biological Industries (BI) submitted a Drug Master File (DMF) to the U.S. Food and Drug Administration (FDA) for purposes of moving its MSC NutriStem XF Basal and Supplement toward being certified for clinical applications.

 A DMF is prepared by a pharmaceutical manufacturer and submitted to the regulatory authority in markets where the product is sold.
 While there is no regulatory requirement for DMFs, the document provides regulators with confidential, detailed information about facilities, processes, or articles used in the manufacturing, processing, packaging, and storing of the products.